Since its roots began in 1886, Fair Park has evolved into one of the world's premier destinations engulfed with timeless history and landscape.

 1902: Fire devastates the fairgrounds, destroying the State Fair exhibit building and other wood structures.

-1903: State Legislature outlaws track betting on horse racing, the fair’s main source of revenue.
-After the fair’s revenue drops fifty percent, the fair association deeds the fairgrounds to the City of Dallas.
+1903: State Legislature outlaws track betting on horse racing, the fair’s main source of revenue.1902 Horse Racing.jpg

 1907: Fair Park becomes the site of year-round activities, including movies and renting automobiles for a drive in the park.
 A skating rink is also added.